MicrosoftDocs/bot-docs/retired/r13/bot-builder-howto-cross-train.md

    ![Keys and endpoint for LUIS resource in Azure](./media/adaptive-dialogs/keys-and-endpoint-cross-train.png)

-## Create your QnA Maker resource in Azure AI services
+## Create your Azure AI QnA Maker resource

 If you don't already have a QnA Maker resource, you can follow the steps below to create one.
 For an in-depth explanation of this process, see the article [Deploy QnA Maker knowledge base using the Bot Framework qnamaker CLI commands][create-your-qna-maker-resource-in-azure-cognitive-services].

-1. Go to the Azure [Create Qna Maker Azure AI services][create-cognitive-services-qnamaker] page.
+1. Go to the Azure [Create Azure AI QnA Maker][create-cognitive-services-qnamaker] page.
 2. Enter values for each of the fields, then select the **Review + create** button.

    ![Create your QnA Maker knowledge base in Azure](./media/adaptive-dialogs/create-qna-maker-cross-trainsample.png)